nschiett/fishflux/cran-comments.md

-## Resubmission v0.0.1.5
+## Submission v0.0.1.7
-* modified url's in readme and description
+* fixed and updated some outdated dependencies

 ## Resubmission v0.0.1.5
 * Fixed dependency issue.
 Dependent package fishualize was archived but is now back on cran